SDU-eScience/UCloud-Courses/README.md

 A teacher can request a UCloud course by opening a ticket in the [SDU eScience Support Portal](https://support.escience.sdu.dk/) where they write that they are requesting a UCloud course.
 The ticket will be forwarded to the teacher's university where is will be processed by relevant support staff.

-When the request for a UCloud course has been received, a meeting will be organized between the teacher and the support staff.
+When the request for a UCloud course has been received, a meeting will be organized between the teacher and the relevant support staff.
 The purpose of this meeting is to discuss the following:

 - The software requirements for the UCloud course
 - The resource (compute/storage) requirements for the course and
 - The support requirements of the teacher